lacc-2022/lacc-2022.github.io/index.md

     weight: 1

 ---
-# The 500+ years host
+# The 502+ years host

 Havana - Real and Wonderful, rich in traditions, culture, science and innovation.
-Havana, the Capital of Cuba with 500+ years of history, is a city that never sleeps: its culture, traditions and colonial architecture make it a great touristic destination.
+Havana, the Capital of Cuba with 502+ years of history, is a city that never sleeps: its culture, traditions and colonial architecture make it a great touristic destination.

-The participants of the Conference will also find in Havana a large number of research centres and universities such as La [Universidad Tecnológica de La Habana José Antonio Echeverría](https://cujae.edu.cu),mostly known as **CUJAE**, the only and biggest technological university of Cuba.
-Here you are invited to visit the **Instrumentation and Control Laboratory**, one of the most advanced of its kind in the region.

-As well as the [University of Havana](http://www.uh.cu/acerca-de-la-uh), located at Vedado, which was the first university opened at the 18th century; and the [UCI](http://uci.cu) (Universidad de las Ciencias Informaticas in Spanish), founded in the early 2000's with the aim of becoming a centre for software technologies learning and production.

-The Conference will take place at the Palace of Conventions in Havana, a prestigious institution specialized in the organization of events and congresses.
+The Conference will take place at the [Havana International Conference Center](https://www.eventospalco.com/en/contenido-pagina-de-inicio/welcome-to-our-company)  which is a prestigious institution specialized in the organization of events and congresses.

+The Congress is organized by Red de Automática de CUBA (RAC) and the [Universidad Tecnológica de La Habana José Antonio Echeverría](cujae.edu.cu), mostly known as CUJAE, the only and biggest technological university of Cuba

 ### TECHNICAL AREAS